 Earthshine Lodge is home to four female llamas, who can be seen grazing in their pasture as visitors drive the winding road that leads up to the Lodge.
-We admired the llamas and the four-day-old cria (baby llama) with their colorful autumn backdrop, and then headed back up the hill to relieve my husband of his llama-care duties – of course all the hiking llamas were still happily grazing with our infant son contentedly watching the show.
+We admired the llamas and the then four-day-old cria (baby llama) with their colorful autumn backdrop.
+We then headed back up the hill to relieve my husband of his llama-care duties – of course, all the hiking llamas were still happily grazing with our infant son contentedly watching the show.

 After a quick orientation, my three older children had a rope in hand and were each leading a llama off across the meadow.
 The 76-acre Earthshine property has multiple trails for exploration, and we had a mile-long loop planned.
 As we hiked across the meadow and into the autumn-cloaked forest, we learned more about the llamas; not just what they can and can’t eat and how to properly guide them, but also about their individual personalities.
 My 8 year-old led “Vision,” a gentle but very alert llama who evidently has the best eyes of the group, while the 6 year-old and 10 year-old followed with “P Diddy Peaches” and “Legend.”
 All the llamas were well-behaved, responded to the guidance of their novice guides, and provided the boys with an extraordinary experience that they are already asking to repeat!